 When making apple sauce, I really like to use several types of apples.
-The combination of flavours makes a deeper, lovely taste.
+The combination of flavors makes a deeper, lovely taste.

 For quantity, consider how many peeled apples will fit in your pot.
 I use a big soup/canning pot and use about 20 apples per batch.

-I give some apple peels to our pet rabbit (it’s his favourite) and the rest goes in the composter.
+I give some apple peels to our pet rabbit (it’s his favorite) and the rest goes in the composter.

 Boil The Apples